-The Biography Studies Program is self paced but under the guidance of an experienced mentor who will advice and guide the student through the lessons and assignments, and will provide the student with feedback for the duration of the coursework.
+The Biography Studies Program is self paced but under the guidance of an experienced mentor who will advise and guide the student through the lessons and assignments, and will provide the student with feedback for the duration of the coursework.
 The student determines the start date, for instance by selecting to start immediately (once enrollment has been completed) or selecting a specific start date.

 The coursework also prepares the student to engage in biography group work or counseling.

 The coursework includes several courses.
-The core biography course consist of two parts.
+The core biography course consists of two parts.
 Firstly, several lessons reflect on and gather information concerning the student's biography in phases, and process and work on the biographical reality that emerges.
 Secondly, lessons and feedback, counseling and further study lead the student to a deepening and into a trans-formative phase ideally touching on the guiding principles and tasks of the individual and his/her biography.